Home > Recreation > Sport > Swimming

-As part of the 2024 Paris Olympic and Paralympic Games, an aquatic center is being built in Saint-Denis (93) in the heart of the Plaine Saulnier Joint Development Zone.
-It is located opposite the Stade de France and is connected to it by a footbridge over the A1 freeway.
+As part of the 2024 Paris Olympic and Paralympic Games, the Olympic Aquatic Center has been built in the heart of the Plaine Saulnier ZAC, opposite the Stade de France Saint-Denis.
+It is linked to the Stade de France by a footbridge spanning the A1 freeway.

-Entirely designed with bio-sourced materials, the CAO should be delivered at the end of 2023, with the keys handed over to Paris 2024 in early April 2024.
+Entirely designed using bio-sourced materials, the CAO was delivered at the end of 2023, opening to the organization managing Paris 2024 in April 2024.

 Model of the nautical center for Paris 2024